carlospaulino/parrot/README.md

 parrot {

     // Default Google Translate Api Key.
-    // You can also set an environmental variable GOOGLE_TRANSLATE_API_KEY with the key apiKey = "MY_API_KEY"
+    // You can also set the environmental variable GOOGLE_TRANSLATE_API_KEY with the key apiKey = "MY_API_KEY"

     // Language Parrot is translation from